dortania/OpenCore-Install-Guide/post-install/nvram.md

 ## Verifying if you have working NVRAM

-To start open terminal and run the following one line at a time:
+To start, open terminal and run the following one line at a time:
 ```
 sudo -s
 nvram -c